-This is the YouTuber for French teenagers.
+This is a YouTuber for French teenagers.
 He is talking about the general topics of everyday life.
-Probably the most famous YouTuber for the general public in France.
+Probably the most famous YouTuber for the general public in France but now he is in trouble with the justice concerning sexual abuses.
 In the same category, you can add the French Youtuber Le Rire Jaune with around 5M subscribers.
 He has Asian origins and loves to talk about his studies, his family, and his life.

 Marc Jarousseau decided to go with the verlan version of his first name on YouTube with Kemar (more explanations about Verlan in French).
 This YouTuber talks about mainstream subjects in a really funny and probably weird way.
 He started his adventure by meeting the two French Youtubers Norman and Hugo tout seul in high school.
 He had common friends with them.
 Besides being a YouTuber, he wrote his first movie for Netflix named “Le Manoir” full of French YouTubers in it.
 I have to say this movie won’t receive an Oscar.
 For your information, he used to be the boyfriend of the YouTuber Natoo.

 6 – Natoo

 She is one of the few girls famous on Youtube.
 She has a great sense of humor in her videos.
 She loves, a lot, her two dogs and she is into Japanese culture.
 Another famous female French YouTuber is Andy with around 3,6M subscribers.
 She is talking about life, relationship, and girls.